ubukawa/mini-naru/README.md

 # Background
 unvt/naru is a really good tool sets for learning the vector tile techniques.
 However, it is based on the nodejs version 12 and it cannot be built as a Docker image anymore in my local environment.
-I decided to extract a subset of OSM vector tile creation that would work on the unvt/nanban container.
+I cannot update whole unvt/naru immediately, so I decided to extract a subset of OSM vector tile creation that would work on the unvt/nanban container.

 # Usage
 ## Start unvt/naru (docker container)